 Randel Lee Humphreys vs. State of Florida

-This unanimous decision overturned a conviction of aggravated battery.
+This unanimous decision overturned Humphreys' conviction of aggravated battery.
 The charge was sent back to the lower courts for a new trial.
 The ruling reads:

 "Whether Humphreys’s flare gun was a deadly weapon therefore depended on how he used it, and this was a jury question. ...
 The issued jury instruction affected the verdict because it was incorrect and incomplete based on the facts of this case."

-The charges were overturned because the jury's instructions were "incorrect and incomplete".
+This Court found the jury instructions were "incorrect and incomplete".
 The standard jury instructions for aggravated battery were edited by the trial judge.
-One of these changes was to replace the phrase "deadly weapon" with "firearm" (see page 3 of ruling for all changes).
+For example, the phrase "deadly weapon" was replaced with "firearm".
 Neither the Defense or Prosecution objected to these changes at trial.

 In order to be convicted of aggravated battery, the weapon used must be considered a "deadly weapon".
 The changes made to the jury instruction may have fundamentally changed the verdict.
-Leaving out the term "deadly weapon" is considered a serious error.
+This Court ruled that leaving out the term "deadly weapon" is considered a serious error.

 Humphreys was in the process of divorce.
 He attacked his wife.
 His daughter called 911 from her bedroom.
 Humphreys broke into her room and hit her in the head with a flare gun.
 Humphreys later shot the flare gun at the officer responding to the 911 call, who returned fire.